Description of mission / research objectives / organizational goals.

 The Centre will purposefully drive the application of soil science principles to solutions of current problems.

-The Centre’s academic and research objectives align with two of Dalhousie’s core signature research clusters: Food Security and Clean Tech, Energy, the Environment, with broad applications through and towards the cross-cutting theme of Big Data Science.
+The Centre’s academic and research objectives align with Dalhousie’s Strategic Research Clusters: Sustainable Food Systems, Clean Tech and Clean Energy, and AI and Digital Innovation.
 The Centre promotes the Strategic Implementation Goals of connecting researchers internal and external to Dalhousie (including graduate students), partnering with government and industry partners, and increasing the impact of our research.

 This Centre promotes research addressing 9 of the 17 Sustainable Development Goals at regional, national, and global scales: